YannouRavoet/MediaProcessing_PathfindingGame_2018/README.md

 # MediaProcessing_PathfindingGame_2018
-A game made for Media Processing to showcase pathfinding algorithms.
+A game made for the Media Processing course to showcase pathfinding algorithms.
 The implemented algorithm is Jump Point Search+.
 Build for Ubuntu (uses unistd.h lib, so no Windows build).

 To open the project in the Game directory you need Qt5.